-Federal Grand Juries, Subpoenas And Proceedings
+Federal Grand Juries, Subpoenas & Proceedings

+Federal Grand Juries were originally created to protect persons from being unfairly charged with federal crimes.
 Their job was to listen to federal prosecutors and their witnesses (usually federal law enforcement agents) present one-sided evidence (mostly hearsay) in order to return indictments if “probable cause was shown.”
 In fact, they only do the latter: Grand juries exist to indict people – not to protect them.

 Grand jury proceedings are closed to the public, the media, and even to the lawyers representing the person about to be charged.
 Basically, a grand jury proceeding is akin to a star chamber proceeding – unfair in every way.